juandld/narritive-hero/README.md

 3.  **Build and run the application with Docker Compose:**
     ```bash
+    # Compose V2 syntax
+    docker compose up --build
-    docker-compose up --build
+    # (Older Docker installs may use: docker-compose up --build)
     ```

 4.  **Access the application:**
     The frontend will be available at `http://localhost`.
+    - Backend API: `http://localhost:8000` (FastAPI docs at `http://localhost:8000/docs`)
+    - Ports: frontend `80`, backend `8000` (see `compose.yaml`)

 ### Local Development

-For development, you can run the frontend and backend services separately.
+For development, you can run the frontend and backend services separately, or use the root helper script to run both.

 #### Backend